- Why should my business give via Work for Good rather than giving direct to charities?

 Additionally, Work for Good founders Rupert Pick and Danny Witter are personally committed to giving back and have made a legally irrevocable Founders Pledge to give 70% of the founders shares to charity, were they ever to be sold.

 "Making profits and doing good are not incompatible, quite the opposite.
 Running a profitable company that is focused on social mission is a double win.
 Not only will Work for Good achieve more impact by having the sustainable resources to grow and help more businesses give to cause, but if additionally investors make money in the long run then this will help attract a bigger slice of the world's trillions of dollars of investable wealth into supporting the social impact space, and society will benefit massively."
-Danny Witter CEO
+Danny Witter Co-founder

 - Summer promotion terms and conditions